+But if it’s been less than two years, you may still qualify for a partial gain exclusion if you had a work-related move.
 There are some rules around that: If you moved for a new job and the new job is at least 50 miles farther from your new house (or, if you didn’t have a previous employer, at least 50 miles from your previous home) and your employment situation changed while you still owned and were living in the house, you could qualify for a reduced exclusion.

 In that case, you’ll need proof that you meet these qualifications.